rabeeshm/BCL-developer-docs/en/video-cloud/policy-apis/assets/doc/api/video-policy-key.md

 ## Short policy format

 This API allows the use of an alternative, shorter policy format.
 This format is the one customers should use.
+The format is a JSON map containing one or more key-value pairs from the following list:

 * `{"always": "<effect>"}` where `<effect>` is either `allow` or `deny`.
 This represents a trivial policy that either always allows or always denies the request, and can be interpreted